stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-A fence can be signalled in the same manner as a semaphore but it can also be explicitly waited on by the application:
+A fence can be signalled in the same manner as a semaphore but can also be explicitly waited on by the application:

 ```java
 public static void wait(DeviceContext dev, Collection<Fence> fences, boolean all, long timeout) {